Secure Customer Service

 Service Credential Storage

-Zendesk follows secure credential storage best practices by never storing passwords in human-readable format and only as the result of a secure, salted, one-way hash.
+Zendesk follows secure credential storage best practice by never storing passwords in human-readable format and only as the result of a secure, salted, one-way hash.

 Role-Based Access Controls

 Access to data within Zendesk applications is governed by role-based access control (RBAC) and can be configured to define granular access privileges.
 Zendesk supports various permission levels for users (owner, admin, agent, end-user, etc.).